“Go out and play.”

 Solutions that we might otherwise miss.
 We become blinded by our staid and even stagnant thinking.

-Kaufman and Gregoire argue, “that we are all, in some way, wired to create and that everyday life presents myriad opportunities to exercise and express that creativity.”
+Scott Barry Kaufman and Carolyn Gregoire argue, “that we are all, in some way, wired to create and that everyday life presents myriad opportunities to exercise and express that creativity.”
 Cooking, gardening, knitting, inventing, accounting, and anything else you can imagine become gateways to releasing our inner spirit of playfulness and creativity.

 No 2.
 Play protects our mental health.